 The design incorporates the latest technological tools, active learning classrooms, flexible research facilities and responsiveness to the environment, and nods to the nursing school's 90-year history.
 It supports the school's vision to transform nursing education through new curriculum and the integration of advanced technology.
 The new nursing curriculum is based on interdisciplinary collaboration, expanded research and outreach.
-The new School of Nursing includes space for faculty and administration offices plus flexible research team space, seminar rooms, clinical simulation laboratories, undergraduate and graduate student spaces, conference/meeting space and active learning classrooms.
-The active learning classrooms allow groups of nine students to sit at tables that are connected to technology in a classroom that holds upwards of 360 students with two or three faculty members.
+The new building includes space for faculty and administration offices plus flexible research team space, seminar rooms, clinical simulation laboratories, undergraduate and graduate student spaces, conference/meeting space and active learning classrooms.

 Katharyn May, Former Dean